5 Reasons You Need an Insulated Garage Door

-Although that seems like a small jump, those twelve degrees make a big difference.
+Although that seems like a small jump, those 12 degrees make a big difference.
 Your car is less likely to sustain damage if the temperature is above freezing.
 The same is true for paints, sealants, and other chemicals often kept in garages.

-It also has a big difference on heat loss from the rest of your house.
+It also has a big difference in heat loss from the rest of your house.
 Garages tend to act as a buffer zone between the heated indoors and outdoor weather.
 This in-between space is warmer than the outdoors, which means that you won’t be bringing gusts of cold air directly into your home.
 And because your heater won’t need to work as hard, you’ll save energy.

-2. Insulated Garage Doors are More Durable
+2. Insulated Garage Doors Are More Durable

 Another benefit of an insulated garage door is added durability.

-Insulated garage doors for both residential and commercial are constructed differently from single layer garage doors, which make them stronger.
+Insulated garage doors for both residential and commercial are constructed differently from single-layer garage doors, which make them stronger.
 Since your door needs to stand up to cars, kids, and equipment, this added durability makes sense.

 Many of today’s insulated doors are made with a steel or aluminum frame.
 The frame is filled with solid-core insulation, which is then sandwiched between single or dual steel panels.
-This style of construction creates a lightweight, energy efficient door that’s less likely to dent than older, uninsulated doors.
+This style of construction creates a lightweight, energy-efficient door that’s less likely to dent than older, uninsulated doors.